 Effective December 28, 2018, the Company named Jerald K. Dittmer President and Chief Executive Officer.
-In connection with Mr. Dittmer's appointment, the Company entered into an employment agreement (the "Employment Agreement") with him, dated December 17, 2018, as amended August 30, 2019, that provides for an annual salary of \$700,000 and benefits commensurate with other executive officers of the Company
+In connection with Mr. Dittmer's appointment, the Company entered into an employment agreement with him, dated December 17, 2018, as amended August 30, 2019, that provides for an annual salary of \$700,000 and benefits commensurate with other executive officers of the Company.
+Effective July 1, 2021, Mr. Dittmer's annual base salary was increased to \$735,000.

-Mr. Dittmer is eligible to participate in the Company's Cash Incentive Plan at 115% of his base salary at target performance with a maximum funding of 200% of base salary.
+Mr. Dittmer is eligible to participate in the Company's Cash Incentive Plan at 120% of his base salary at target award level with a maximum award of 200% of the target.